 Another popular package is their swimming with stingrays experience, where you can wade in the water with surprisingly well-mannered predators that hunt in the shallows.
 Ripley’s new SWARM exhibit is also likely to fascinate you with its stunning displays of animals that tend to always bring along more than a few of their friends.

-You can discover more about Ripley’s Aquarium of the Smokies as well as many other fascinating and fun places of interest in the Great Smoky Mountains in our comprehensive guide to the best attractions in Pigeon Forge.
+You can discover more about Ripley’s Aquarium Gatlinburg as well as many other fascinating and fun places of interest in the Great Smoky Mountains in our comprehensive guide to the best attractions in Pigeon Forge.